-Radicalization at Central Province in Sri Lanka: re-visiting the global responses by Natasha Fernando
+Radicalization at Central Province in Sri Lanka: re-visiting the global responses

 In the month of March 2018, Sri Lanka declared a state of emergency following riots and communal violence in the Central Province.
 An incident in Ampara, of North Eastern Province followed a claim by an individual to have come across ‘infertility pills’ in a plate of food at a Muslim eatery.
 This sparked tensions among Sinhalese and Muslims.
 The riots at Digana commenced following a road accident and the death of a Sinhalese lorry driver who had a violent drift with some Muslims.
 Although arrests were made to reprimand the perpetrators violence ensued calling for curfew and a state of emergency.
 Homes and businesses of Muslims were vandalized by mobs (predominantly Sinhalese) who were dubbed by mainstream media as ‘Sinhala extremists’.

 The events were serious enough for Prime Minister to call for an independent investigation and for a social media blockage.
 The incident garnered heavy attention from foreign media.
 If we were to ask ourselves what caused the riots in Digana even months after it happened; many fingers would point to fake news proliferation on social media that incited violence, opportunistic politics, radicalization or violent extremism.
 These are the buzz words that go around in forums, discussions, expert commentaries etc. While all these ‘buzz words’ could be inextricably linked together; it is time that our subjective convictions of the event and state responses be analyzed against the local and international rhetoric on ‘social media regulation’